 - Sustainability: Google Ads traffic disappears when you stop paying.
 SEO traffic persists and often continues growing.

-- Trust factor: Studies show that 70 to 80 percent of users skip paid ads and click on organic results.
+- Trust factor: Most users skip past paid ads and click on organic results.
 Ranking organically builds more credibility with potential customers.

 - Data and insights: Google Ads gives you immediate data on which keywords convert.
 SEO provides broader insights into what your audience is searching for over time.